2D Kinematics and Dynamics

 Bicycle ContextDoes this specific bike fall over?At what speeds is this bike design stable?

-Would you like to see how the “Self-Stability” region of your bicycle changes if you alter the mass of the front wheel ($m_5$)?
+You can potentially see how the “Self-Stability” region of your bicycle changes if you alter the mass of the front wheel ($m_5$)